Privacy Policy

 • If we are acquired by a third party or a third party is considering acquiring us, personal data held by us about you may be disclosed to potential or actual buyers (and their officers, employees, agents, and advisors).

-• If you are an introducer, agent, dealer, or broker working with us, we will process your data and where relevant the data of your employees, in order to process customer applications or purchases.
+• If you are an introducer, agent, dealer, solicitor, or broker working with us, we will process your data and where relevant the data of your employees, in order to process customer applications or purchases.

 • This use of your data is necessary for our legitimate interest in managing our business including legal, personnel, administrative and management purposes (such as improving customer service, market research, quality assurance and training staff).